Setup Guide

 The blind spot

 Stripe tells you how much money came in.
 It cannot tell you where that money came from.
 For any SaaS or ecommerce business spending money on marketing, this gap makes it impossible to calculate ROI by channel — which means budget decisions are based on traffic volume, not revenue.
+That hurts: the average online cart abandonment rate is already 70.22%[9], so misallocating spend on top of weak conversion is doubly expensive.

 4 ways to track Stripe revenue by channel

 Before diving into the setup, here's how the available approaches compare.
 The right choice depends on your technical resources and what metrics you need.
+GA4 stopped processing Universal Analytics data in July 2023[7], so any "legacy UA" approach you find in older blog posts is no longer an option.

 Stripe Dashboard only